batkinson97/Power-Platform-BA/README.md

 ![Risks structured in a scrollable container with headings](docs/assets/images/Risks.png)

 ### Add a New Risk
 This shows an example form input for adding a new risk.
 Some fields are auto-populated, some are generated using live formulas, and some are determined using a scoring matrix.
+Any time a new risk is created an automated email notification is sent to the project manager.

 ![Add a new risk](docs/assets/images/New_Risk.png)